thebaselab/react-starter/README.md

 npm run start
 ```

-To preview the project, open Safari in split view and isit `localhost:3000`.
+To preview the project, open Safari in split view and visit `localhost:3000`.

 <img width="1080" alt="image" src="https://user-images.githubusercontent.com/38398443/206852444-a35c32b8-7684-4a61-9d7e-79b7f8080d6a.png">